kiranraj557/image_editor/README.md

 #### 1.Setting Up Your Environment:
-- Create a Python file named image_editor.py
+- Create a Python file named **image_editor.py** in vscode

-Install the library(vscode terminal),if it's not already installed using:
+Install the library,if it's not already installed using:(enter these in vscode terminal)
  - pip install streamlit
  - pip install pillow

+# code explanation

 #### 2.Importing Libraries:
 ```python